-- You must be a South African citizen or a foreign national
+- You must be a South African citizen or an international student

 - You must intend on pursuing full-time research at the University of the Free State, in 2022

-- You must have graduated with a Masters degree in a relevant discipline
+- You must have graduated with a Masters’s degree in a relevant discipline

-- You must have graduated within the last 5 years
+- You must have completed your Masters’s degree within the last 5 years

-- You must have graduated with a minimum overall aggregate of 70% in your Masters’s degree
+- You must have achieved a minimum overall aggregate of 70% in your Masters’s degree

 - You must NOT be employed on a full-time basis (and not take up full-time employment for the full duration of the fellowship)